Lacrymology/states/salt/ci/doc/firewall.rst

 That's included that will be installed jenkins.

-So the web interface is reachable through Nginx on port 80.
+So the web interface is reachable through Nginx on port 80 and 443 if ssl is on.
-LINK TO FIREWALL DOC NGINX.
+Link to ``nginx/doc/firewall.rst``.